EM: Security > Authentication Tokens

 Description

-The Authentication Tokens panel in Enterprise Manager provides a centralized view of all active session tokens issued to users within the system.
-Administrators can filter tokens by expiration criteria, identify the currently active session (highlighted in red), and manage token lifecycles to maintain secure user authentication across the BBj environment.
+Authentication Tokens panel in Enterprise Manager provides a centralized view of all active JWT session tokens issued to users within the system.
+Administrators can filter tokens by expiration criteria, identify the currently active session (highlighted in red), and manage token life-cycles to maintain secure user authentication across the BBj environment.
+The panel includes an Info String column that displays the value of the JWT payload’s info-string key.
+Double-clicking a token entry displays the full payload contents; however, the actual JWT value itself is not shown for security purposes.
 See: BBjAdmin TokenInfo Javadoc.

 Location